 - Author panels, country-specific panels

 - Text and paratext (e.g., translator prefaces, intros, notes, afterwards)

 - Translation and other arts (e.g., design, music)

 - Nuances of practice (in fiction, poetry, and creative nonfiction)

 - Text- and/or language-specific workshops

 If you're interested in finding individuals with similar interests to yours to form a session together, you have options!
 If you have a Facebook account, we recommend joining the Literary Translation and/or ALTA Conferences pages, where you can put a call out to those who may have similar interests in forming or joining a session.
 You can also search our translator database for others working in or from the same language.
 Please remember that session organizers must be ALTA members, though participants need not be.
 There are many benefits to becoming an ALTA member, including the ability to propose panels and access to a members-only listserv, ALTAlk, which enjoys a good deal of activity, including calls for people to join in on panels at the ALTA conference.
-Additionally, after session acceptances go out in mid-May, ALTA will post a list of accepted sessions still seeking participants on our website.
+Additionally, after session acceptances go out in mid-May, ALTA posts a list of accepted sessions still seeking participants on our website.